Black Duck Outcome:Logic & Action Plan

 Chesapeake Bay Program partners have committed to taking a series of specific actions to support the management approaches guiding this outcome.
 These actions directly address the factors that could impact our progress.
 More information about performance targets and participating partners can be found in the complete Logic & Action Plan.

-- Reviewing wetland protection, restoration and management regulations and permitting processes to streamline the planning and development of conservation actions.
+- Reviewing regulations and permitting processes for wetland protection, restoration, and management to streamline the planning and implementation of conservation actions.

-- Restoring tidal wetland hydrology and key habitat (e.g., submerged aquatic vegetation, wetlands, marshland and riparian buffers) on black duck wintering, migrating and breeding grounds.
+- Restoring tidal wetland hydrology and key habitats, such as submerged aquatic vegetation, wetlands, marshland, and riparian buffers, on black duck wintering, migrating, and breeding grounds.

-- Using long-term protection actions (e.g., conservation easements, cooperative agreements or leases) to protect key black duck habitat.
+- Implementing long-term protection measures, such as conservation easements, cooperative agreements, or leases, to secure key black duck habitats.

-- Tracking predator management programs that may benefit wintering or breeding black duck populations.
+- Monitoring predator management programs that benefit wintering or breeding black duck populations.

-- Evaluating the effects of hybridization and disease transmission from captive-bred released waterfowl.
+- Assessing the impacts of hybridization and disease transmission from captive-bred released waterfowl.

 - Developing a decision support tool to estimate habitat needs and map target habitat areas for black ducks wintering in the Chesapeake Bay watershed and across the Atlantic Flyway, using this tool to determine the best places to manage, enhance and/or restore wetlands for wintering, migrating or breeding black ducks.